junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 When Dean wakes up again, he's in his own room in the bunker.
 The room is dark without lighting, the clock on the nightstand says it's night now.

-He touches his head, nothing hurt, nothing's bleeding.
+He touches his head, nothing hurts, nothing's bleeding.
 His vision is clear again, no more of that shaky pinky bubbly distortion at the edges.
 He frowns to himself, trying to remember what happened, and why he was asleep in the high afternoon with a weird dream of two young blondes and a bleeding Cas.
 Oh Cas-- his stomach twists, he hurries out of the room.

 The library is empty.
 The kitchen has a light on.
 Cas sits at the table, his back to the door, head low, motionless.